 Make sure you have the contact details for their tutor.
 It’s always a good idea to keep in touch with the tutor just to see how they are getting on.
 I’m sure you’ve all heard about situations where apprentices don’t actually go to college when they are supposed to, so it’s always good to check in.

 When your apprentice starts, you need to remember that this may be their first ever job.
 This means that they won’t know the things that you take for granted.
 Like, if they can’t come into work, they need to call and tell you.
+You will also need to tell them how to book a holiday (download a holiday request form here).
 Remember, that most apprentices come straight from school, and they wouldn’t need to do things like this in school.

 Give them an induction on their first day.
 In your induction go through things that they will need to know.
 So, what time do they need to start work, what happens for their breaks, if they aren’t sure what they are supposed to be doing or if they don’t understand anything who should they speak to, if they are sick or are going to be late who do they tell, if they need time off work who do they ask etc. Our advice would always be to make sure that you are very clear in what you are telling the apprentices.
 Don’t leave anything open to interpretation and don’t get lulled into a false sense of security by thinking that things are common sense.